 Get ready for a summer full of blockbuster events as Olympic hopefuls continue to work toward 2024 and the XXXIII Olympic Games in Paris.
 The most decorated Olympic athletes are expected to compete this summer during U.S. and world championship events in swimming, track & field and gymnastics while the U.S. women's national soccer team will attempt to win a third consecutive World Cup title.
-This summer, these prestigious events will help define the paths to Paris for athletes in the U.S. and around the world.
+This summer's competitions will help define the paths to Paris for athletes in the U.S. and around the world.

 Swimming

-Opening up a summer of top tier Olympic sport competitions, U.S. swimmers will race at the U.S. Championships, aka Nationals, from June 27-July 1.
-At this meet U.S. swimmers will qualify for the 2023 World Championships which will begin in Fukuoka, Japan just 13 days after the final swimmers exit the pool in Indianapolis.
+Opening up a summer of top tier Olympic sport competitions, U.S. swimmers raced at the U.S. Championships, aka Nationals, from June 27-July 1.
+At this meet U.S. swimmers qualified for the 2023 World Championships in Fukuoka, Japan.

 After COVID caused disruptions to the world championship schedule, World Aquatics has decided to hold these high-profile meets in four consecutive years from 2022-2025.
-The world championship meet in 2024 is set for February, just months ahead of the Olympic Games in Paris.
+The 2024 World Championships are set for February, just months ahead of the Olympic Games in Paris.

-In Tokyo, Caeleb Dressel led all athletes (in any sport) when he won five gold medals.
+Two years ago in Tokyo, Caeleb Dressel led all athletes (in any sport) when he won five Olympic gold medals.
 Dressel raced at the 2022 World Championships in Budapest where he collected two world titles, then withdrew from the event.

 On NBC Sports’ monthly series Chasing Gold: Paris 2024, three-time Olympic gold medalist and NBC Olympics swimming analyst Rowdy Gaines said he suggested to Dressel that he take up to six months off after the Tokyo Olympics.
 Gaines believes Dressel will need three months to get back into his training routine, and noted there would be plenty of time for Dressel to prepare for another Olympic campaign.